andrewmahurin/simple/procedures.md

-procedures
+procedures to look for in a statistics environment
 ---
-These procedures should be available in a statistical environment.

 ##loading data into the system